 Using cec-client to Control HDMI Devices

-Maintaining the horde of computers it takes to run Liquid Galaxies in all corners of the globe is a big job.
+Maintaining the horde of computers it takes to run Liquid Galaxy installations in all corners of the globe is a big job.
 As of November of 2012, we’re monitoring 154 computers at permanent installations in addition to keeping our development and testing systems running like the well-oiled machines we want them to be.
 All that fluff aside, end users never see the fruits of our labor unless the TVs are working as expected!
 Without methods for getting and setting the status of displays, we are completely blind to what people are actually experiencing in front of a Liquid Galaxy.